12 Tips for Sticking to Your Debt Payoff Plan

-9. Take a Small, Planned Breaks When You Need To
+9. Take a Small Planned Breaks When Needed

 It may be a while before you indulge again.
 Make sure you choose to spend on something that's going to bring you some long-term satisfaction.
 Choose an amount to spend that won't ruin your progress, stick to that amount, and don't use debt.

 10. Remember Why You're Paying Off Your Debt